 Free medical care, Tuesday 1 – 1:30 p.m., St. Barnabas Church, 110 W. North St., Cortez.
 Call 565-4436 to schedule, or show up.
 Limited primary and pediatric care.

-GOAL Academy/Rocky Mountain Digital Academy, a free, accredited online high school, hosts informational sessions and wait-list applications every Wednesday 1 p.m. to 5 p.m.
-Education Zone, 19 N. Maple St. (next to Audio Box).
-Info: 970-213-0923 or www.goalac.org.
+GOAL Academy/Rocky Mountain Digital Academy, a free, accredited online high school, is enrolling for upcoming school year (now through Sept.
+10th) and informational sessions every Wednesday, 8 a.m. to 5 p.m. at its new location at 215 N. Linden St. Suite D. Details: 970-213-0923 or www.goalac.org.

 Weekly weigh-ins available with the Waist Management Group, 4:40 to 5:30 p.m., 343 E. Main St., Suite 300, Cortez.
 Free.
 Info: Berta at 565-9515 or 739-6014 after 4:30 p.m.